AriesJ12/fact-check-api/README.md

-# How to run (Docker exclusive)
+# How to run (Docker exclusive) -- recommended if you want to deploy in a server or if the fast api doesnt work in your pc
-(Note: In order to run the coreference resolution, the project is running on python 3.7.10)
+Python version: 3.12.4
 1. To run
 ```
 docker-compose up